potassco/clorm/docs/clorm/predicate.rst

        location=(StringField,StringField)

-Here the ``location`` field is defined as a pair of string fields, without having to explictly define a separate ``ComplexTerm`` sub-class that corresponds to this pair.
+Here the ``location`` field is defined as a pair of string fields, without having to explictly define a separate :class:`~clorm.ComplexTerm` sub-class that corresponds to this pair.
 To instantiate the ``Booking`` class a Python tuple can also be used for the values of ``location`` field.
 For example, the following creates a ``Boooking`` instance corresponding to the ``booking/2`` fact above:

 .. code-block:: python

    bk = Booking(date=datetime.date(2018,12,31), location=("Sydney","Australia"))

-While it is unnecessary to define a seperate ``ComplexTerm`` sub-class corresponding to the tuple, internally this is in fact exactly what Clorm does.
-Clorm will transform the above definition into something similar to the
+While it is unnecessary to define a seperate :class:`~clorm.ComplexTerm` sub-class corresponding to the tuple, internally this is in fact exactly what Clorm does.
+Clorm will transform the above definition into something similar to the following:
-following:

 .. code-block:: python